Trojan-Hawk/SHA-256-Secure-Hash-Algorithm-/README.md

 the user to input some free textor a filename via the command line."

 ## Project Functions
-- List all the functions
-- Explain in detail what each does
-- Explain your reasoning for the non-obvious
-- List sources where code has been adapted from

 ## Macro Functions
 ### SHA Standard Supplied Functions
 The ROTR and SHR functions can be found on pages 5 - 6 of the SHA Standard.